 My first impressions of the New Nude Eyeshadow Palette were nothing but positive.
 I love the packaging, the theme and the shadows themselves.

-From the swatches, I would say the shimmers outperformed the mattes.
+From the swatches alone, I think the shimmers outperformed the mattes.
 All of the shimmer shades were extremely pigmented and beautiful.
 Plus when they catch the light, they are so reflective, which I absolutely love.

 The mattes did perform well overall, but some could have been more pigmented.
 I found that the shade Lace particularly lacked pigment, which I was sad about because I love the soft lilac tone.

-Interestingly, the glitters swatched very well, which I certainly wasn’t expecting.
+Interestingly and to my surprise, the glitters swatched very well.
 There was hardly any fall-out and they really glided on.

-While I genuinely loved all of the shades from swatching them, my only criticism is that I wish there was more differentiation between the glitters.
-I think some of the mattes could have been a bit more varied too, as Secret, Teddy and Tickle are pretty similar.
+While I genuinely loved all of the shades from swatching them, my only criticism is that I wish there was more differentiation between the glitters and some of the matte shades.
+Some of them seemed too similar to one another.

-My favourite shades are Crave (definitely my number one!), Fantasy, Daydream, Lace and Tickle.
+My favourite shades are Crave, Fantasy, Daydream, Lace and Tickle.

 New vs old